hindu-comm/mail_stream_advaita-l/2017/08/DSV_in_the_advaitasi/288__Venkatraghavan_S.md

 > wrote:
 >
 >>
->>>> Venkatraghavanji, ​I am not sure as to what sthUla and ​sUkShma means
+>>>> Venkatraghavanji, I am not sure as to what sthUla and sUkShma means
 >>> here in terms of shuktikA-rajat example in the context of DSV.
 >>>
 >>